eth-p/Anki-Cards/Fact/About.md

 # Anki-Cards/Fact
-A flashcard for a fact.
+A flash card for a fact.

 ## Fields